yevyork/podpickr/README.md

 #### Wins:
 1. React Router and setup of React components
-2. Containers and layout
+2. Containers, layout, styling
 3. Axios and API calls
-4.
+4. Actually understanding

 #### Struggles:
 1. Everything surrounding the modal except the styling
 2. UD of CRUD
 3. My perfectionist side
+4. Some syntax :(

 #### This project includes: